Dr Anne Whitehead

 Thinking Theories and Methods: 'Medical Humanities'.

-From 2011-2014, I was appointed as external examiner for the undergraduate degree programmes in English Literature at Cardiff University.
+From 2011-2014, Anne was appointed as external examiner for the undergraduate degree programmes in English Literature at Cardiff University.

-- Whitehead A. Medicine and Empathy in Contemporary British Fiction.
+- Whitehead A. Medicine and Empathy in Contemporary British Fiction: An Intervention in Medical Humanities.
 Edinburgh: Edinburgh University Press, 2017.
-In Preparation.

 - Whitehead A, Woods A, Atkinson S, Macnaughton J, Richards J, ed.
-The Edinburgh Companion to the Critical Medical Humanities.
-Edinburgh: Edinburgh University Press, 2016.
-Submitted.
+Edinburgh Companion to the Critical Medical Humanities.
+Edinburgh, UK: Edinburgh University Press, 2016.

 - Whitehead A, Woods A. Introduction.
 In: Anne Whitehead, Angela Woods, Sarah Atkinson, Jane Macnaughton and Jennifer Richards, ed.
 The Edinburgh Companion to the Critical Medical Humanities.
-Edinburgh: Edinburgh University Press, 2016.
-Submitted.
+Edinburgh, UK: Edinburgh University Press, 2016, pp.1-31.

 - Whitehead A. The Medical Humanities: A Literary Perspective.
 In: Victoria Bates, Alan Bleakley, and Samuel Goodman, ed.
 Medicine, Health and the Arts: Approaches to the Medical Humanities.
 London and New York: Routledge, 2014, pp.107-127.